A No-Go Theorem for Shaping Quantum Resources

-Impossibility theorems mark the boundaries of quantum mechanics, distinguishing what can be realized from what is prohibited by structure.
-Bell’s theorem~\cite{Bell1964,bell1966problem} ruled out local hidden variables, the no-cloning theorem~\cite{Wootters1982} forbade universal copying, and the no-broadcasting theorem~\cite{Barnum1996} established the limits of information replication.
-In continuous-variable (CV) physics, the celebrated Gaussian no-go theorems~\cite{Eisert2002,Fiurasek2002,Giedke2002} showed that quadratic Hamiltonians alone cannot distill entanglement or generate Wigner negativity.
-Yet these results left open a critical question: once non-Gaussian dynamics are introduced, can higher statistical moments---skewness, kurtosis, and beyond---be tuned independently of the Gaussian backbone?
+Impossibility theorems mark the boundaries of quantum mechanics, distinguishing what may be realized from what is prohibited by the very structure of nature.
+Bell’s theorem \cite{Bell1964,Bell1966} ruled out local hidden variables, the no-cloning theorem \cite{WoottersZurek1982} forbade universal copying, and the no-broadcasting theorem \cite{Barnum1996} established the limits of information replication.
+In continuous-variable (CV) physics, the celebrated Gaussian no-go theorems \cite{EisertScheelPlenio2002,Fiurasek2002,GiedkeCirac2002} showed that quadratic Hamiltonians alone cannot distill entanglement or generate Wigner negativity.
+Yet these results left open a critical question: once non-Gaussian dynamics are introduced, can higher statistical moments—which are both necessary and sufficient for quantum advantage—be tuned independently of the Gaussian backbone?
+In other words, can a Gaussian state be endowed with higher-order quantum structure without changing the fundamental nature of the state itself?

-At a technical level, the relevant distinction is analytic rather than merely algebraic.
-In the Weyl--Wigner picture, a Hamiltonian $H(x,p)$ generates a phase-space operator $\mathcal{L}_H$ whose differential order equals the highest degree of $H$ in $(x,p)$.
-Quadratic Hamiltonians produce Fokker--Planck--type (second-order) generators, while any non-quadratic $H$ injects third- and higher-order derivatives.
-This degree--derivative correspondence is representation independent (Husimi, Wigner, or $P$), and it is precisely what the rigidity theorem elevates to a structural impossibility principle.
+Though mathematical in nature, this question is far more than a mere curiosity: the ability to control and shape quantum states by manipulating their statistical structure underlies nearly every branch of modern quantum science.
+In continuous-variable systems—from optical fields to trapped ions, superconducting resonators, and collective spin ensembles—engineers routinely tune first and second moments to realize squeezing, displacement, and beam-splitter transformations.
+What remains elusive is independent control of higher moments, which would allow direct sculpting of the non-Gaussian “shape’’ of a state’s quantum moment distribution and thereby provide a universal resource for quantum computation, precision metrology, and quantum key distribution.

+In this work, we resolve this fundamental question, rigorously proving that any smooth Hamiltonian dynamics that modify the higher quantum moments of a state \textit{necessarily} change its first two moments and thereby alter the most basic features of that state.
+In other words, any Hamiltonian operation that endows a Gaussian state with useful quantum resources must also change the Gaussian part of that state’s character.
+Furthermore, we prove that the symplectic algebra represents the \textit{unique} set of Hamiltonian operations that leave the infinite hierarchy of quantum moments invariant for every state, thereby furnishing continuous-variable quantum mechanics with a formal geometric backbone: a rigidity principle that defines its analytic structure and intrinsic limits of Hamiltonian control.